Kasane Messer

 Blue Paper Steel

-The blades of KASANE knives are 3-layered and made of blue paper steel, wrapped in iron.
-The name of the steel type, blue paper steel, is historically based: in the past, different steel qualities were wrapped in differently colored paper for easier identification.
-This tradition gave rise to the names still used today for various steel types.
+The blades of the KASANE knives are 3-layered and made of blue paper steel, clad with iron.
+The name of the steel type, blue paper steel, is historically based: In the past, different steel qualities were wrapped in differently colored paper for easier identification.
+From this tradition, the names for various steel types that are still in use today emerged.
 In addition to blue paper steel, there is also white paper steel or silver paper steel.
-Blue paper steel (Japanese: “ao-gami”) represents the highest quality.
-The cutting core of KASANE knives has a hardness of 62-63 HRC.
+Blue paper steel (Japanese: „ao-gami“) represents the highest quality.
+The cutting core of the KASANE knives has a hardness of 62-63 HRC.

 The Blade

-The carbon steel of KASANE blades is traditionally black-forged.
-The Japanese term for this is "kurouchi", which roughly translates to "raw forged".
-With KASANE knives, only the cutting edge is sharpened and polished, removing the black forging skin that forms during production.
-The upper part of the blade retains the matte black, slightly scaly residue of the forging process.
-This forging skin gives KASANE knives their authentic, rustic appearance.
-A "kurouchi" finish is a quality feature and an impressive sign of the artisanal manufacturing process of KASANE knives.
+The carbon steel of the KASANE blades is traditionally black forged.
+The Japanese term for this is "kurouchi," which roughly translates to raw forged.
+In the KASANE knives, only the cutting edge is ground and polished, thus removing the black forge skin that forms during manufacturing.
+The matte black, slightly scaly residue of the forging remains on the upper part of the blade.
+This forge skin gives the KASANE knives their authentic, rustic appearance.
+A "Kurouchi" finish is a quality feature and an impressive sign of the artisanal manufacturing process of the KASANE knives.

 The Handle

-The ergonomically shaped handles of KASANE knives are made of noble and robust cherry wood.
-This type of wood is excellent for knife handles and embodies the Japanese cherry blossom, one of the most important symbols of Japan, celebrated annually between March and May.
+The ergonomically shaped handles of the KASANE knives are made of noble and at the same time robust cherry wood.
+This type of wood is excellently suited for knife handles and embodies the Japanese cherry blossom, which is one of the most important symbols of Japan and is celebrated annually between March and May.